juicy-eggplant/eggplanet/dataWriter/readme.txt

                                            3. time (years, month, day)
                                            4. company
                                            5. product
-Data will be written into data.csv
+Data will be written into nvdcve-{Year}-month.csv